Acromioclavicular joint injuries are common and range from a mild sprain to complete disruption of the joint and injury to surrounding structures.

 Imaging can be used to classify acromioclavicular injuries, and a 6 grade system is most commonly used.

-In most cases plain films are sufficient for accurate grading although MRI may be useful in cases where plain films are thought to underrepresent the degree of injury.
+In most cases plain films (including an axillary view) are sufficient for accurate grading although CT or MRI may be useful in cases where plain films are thought to underrepresent the degree of injury.

 Typically an AP and a somewhat cephalic angled oblique (10-15 degree) view are obtained.

-Additionally stress views (weight baring) can be obtained if A) initial radiographs are normal but an injury is suspected and B) surgical intervention on a grade III injury would be contemplated (see below) 7.
+Additionally stress views (weight bearing) can be obtained if A) initial radiographs are normal but an injury is suspected and B) surgical intervention on a grade III injury would be contemplated (see below) 7.
 These are performed with the patient erect and holding a weight in the arm.
-If the joint is normal, then acromioclavicular alignement should remain normal and symmetric.
+If the joint is normal, then acromioclavicular alignment should remain normal and symmetric.

 Features of acromioclavicular joint injury include 6: